lucaswalkr/Python-ML-and-C/README.md

 # Python-ML-and-C
-Applying machine learning algorithm to biological datasets and writing basic C++ functions, as part of assessed coursework for a module in Advanced Programming.
+Applying a machine learning algorithm to biological datasets and writing basic C++ functions, as part of assessed coursework for a module in Advanced Programming.